Class of 2020

 Renee McGee, trumpet

-Renee McGee (trumpet) is a sophomore from Stafford, Va.
+Renee McGee (trumpet) is from Stafford, VA.
 Since August, Renee has played with the UNC Wind Ensemble, Jazz Band, Brass Quintet, and Marching Tar Heels.
 She is also an active musician in the Triangle, subbing on cornet for the Triangle Brass Band and playing various classical and jazz gigs in the area.
 In December 2016, Renee was selected to attend the U.S. Air Force Concert Band’s first Collegiate Symposium in Alexandria, Va.
 In November 2016, Renee performed a public recital as part of the Ackland Art Museum’s community outreach program, Art &.
 She designed a diverse and challenging program, playing literature from Copland’s Quiet City and excerpts from Mussorgsky’s Pictures at an Exhibition to Ellington’s jazz ballad Isfahan.
 Renee has studied primarily with Ken McGee, lead trumpet of the Army Blues, and Woody English, retired principal trumpet of the Army Brass Quintet.
-In addition to majoring in music with a concentration in instrumental performance, Renee intends to continue her studies of French and philosophy at Carolina.
-Renee is a student of Jim Ketch.
+In addition to majoring in music with a concentration in instrumental performance, Renee studied French and philosophy at Carolina.
+Renee was a student of Jim Ketch.